de-Boer-Lab/Genomic-Model-Evaluation-API/README.md

 ### Retrive information about predictor classes

-Any evaluator can retrieve information from a predictor by asking for "help" in the "task" key.
+Any evaluator can retrieve information from a predictor by asking for `help` in the `task` key.
 This will return a `.json` file that is written by predictor builders.
 The keys attached below are mandatory for the communication

 Message sent by evalutor: